-- 200C Rule 204.4(40)(a)(ii) permits the member or firm to perform or continue with the audit or review engagement if the particular activity, interest or relationship is terminated as soon as reasonably possible, and in all cases, within six months of the merger or acquisition and if the provisions of Rule 204.4(40)(b) are met.
-For this purpose, "as soon as reasonably possible" means as soon as practicable, having regard to the nature of the activity, interest or relationship and the consequential impact of the termination of the activity, interest or relationship on the client. - 200D Rule 204.4(40)(a)(iii) permits the member or firm to perform or continue with the audit or review engagement if the member or firm has completed a significant amount of work on the audit or review engagement and expects to complete the engagement within a short period of time, does not continue as the audit or review service provider beyond the completion of the engagement, either by the member's or the firm's own choice or by being replaced by the client, and if the provisions of Rule 204.4(40)(b) are met. - Where the activity, interest or relationship that would impair independence is not terminated by the effective date of the merger or acquisition, Rule 204.4(40)(b) describes the circumstances in which the member or firm may perform or continue with the audit or review engagement, including a requirement that the member or firm apply an appropriate measure or measures, as discussed with the audit committee.
-Examples of such a measure or measures are: - having another public accountant review the audit or review or any relevant nonassurance work as appropriate; - engaging another firm to evaluate the results of any relevant non- assurance service or to re-perform any relevant non-assurance service to the extent necessary to enable it to take responsibility for the service; and - having another professional accountant, who is not a member of the firm performing the audit or review engagement, perform a review that is equivalent to an engagement quality control review. - 200F Rule 204.4(40)(c) provides that even if all of the other requirements of the rule are met, where an activity, interest or relationship creates such a significant ongoing threat to independence that compliance with paragraphs 204.4(40)(a) and (b) will still not reduce the threat to an acceptable level, the member or firm is required to resign from the particular audit or review engagement.
-In determining whether the activity, interest or relationship continues to create such a significant threat that the member or firm would be required to resign, consideration should be given to: - (a) the nature and significance of the activity, interest or relationship; - (b) the extent, if any, to which the activity, interest or relationship continues to affect the financial statements subject to audit or review by the member or firm; - (c) the nature and significance of the new relationship with the other entity, for example, whether that other entity becomes a parent, a subsidiary or the client itself; and - (d) the adequacy of the actions taken, as described in Rule 204.4(40)(b), to address the activity, interest or relationship.
+- Where an activity, interest or relationship that would impair independence is not terminated by the effective date of the merger or acquisition, Rule 204.4(40)(b) describes the circumstances in which the member or firm may perform or continue with the audit or review engagement, including a requirement that the member or firm apply an appropriate measure or measures, as discussed with the audit committee.
+Examples of such a measure or measures are: - having another public accountant review the audit or review or any relevant nonassurance work as appropriate;

+- engaging another firm to evaluate the results of any relevant non- assurance service or to re-perform any relevant non-assurance service to the extent necessary to enable it to take responsibility for the service; and - having another professional accountant, who is not a member of the firm performing the audit or review engagement, perform a review that is equivalent to an engagement quality control review. - Rule 204.4(40)(c) provides that even if all of the other requirements of the Rule are met, where an activity, interest or relationship creates such a significant ongoing threat to independence that compliance with paragraphs 204.4(40)(a) and (b) will still not reduce the threat to an acceptable level, the member or firm is required to resign from the particular audit or review engagement.
+In determining whether the activity, interest or relationship continues to create such a significant threat that the member or firm would be required to resign, consideration should be given to: - the nature and significance of the activity, interest or relationship; - the extent, if any, to which the activity, interest or relationship continues to affect the financial statements subject to audit or review by the member or firm; - the nature and significance of the new relationship with the other entity, for example, whether that other entity becomes a parent, a subsidiary or the client itself; and - the adequacy of the actions taken, as described in Rule 204.4(40)(b), to address the activity, interest or relationship.